CVE-2018-18600

 02 // Vulnerability Mechanism

-Step 1: Target Identification: An attacker identifies a vulnerable Guardzilla GZ180 device on the network or internet.
+Step 1: Target Identification: The attacker identifies a vulnerable Guardzilla GZ180 device, likely through network scanning or public information.

-Step 3: Payload Delivery: The attacker sends a crafted request to the device's remote upgrade endpoint, including the malicious firmware version parameter.
-This request tricks the device into initiating a firmware update.
+Step 3: Request Submission: The attacker sends a crafted HTTP request to the device's remote upgrade endpoint, including the malicious new firmware version parameter.

 03 // Deep Technical Analysis